AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 E.g.: Imagine you have an existing class that calculates areas in square meters, and you want to use it in a new system that requires areas in square feet.
 An adapter can be created to convert between the two units.

 ## Template
-The Template design pattern is a behavioral pattern that defines the structure of an algorithm but allows its steps to be overridden by subclasses.
+The Template design pattern is a behavioral pattern that *defines the structure of an algorithm but allows its steps to be overridden by subclasses*.
 It promotes reusability and code consistency by providing a template or skeleton for an algorithm while allowing specific steps to be implemented by derived classes.

 Key components:
 - **AbstractClass:** Defines the template method, which consists of a series of method calls and abstract steps.